-We have assembled executive orders on coronavirus policies from all states to create a machine readable data set for the public.
-Our interns have created a data set of these policies by type and date as detailed in this code book spreadsheet.
-Our data is updated regularly, and text files are now available for those doing research and plugging them into a data base.
+We have assembled executive orders and proclamations on coronavirus policies from major cities, and all US states and territories to create a machine readable data set for the public.
+Our interns have created a data set of these policies by type, date, and content as detailed in this codebook spreadsheet.
+Our data is updated regularly, and txt files are also available for those doing research and creating their own database.

 The COVID-19 pandemic has unveiled unprecedented challenges for the majority of the countries in the world.
 In the United States, an estimated 90% of Americans experienced lock-downs and social distancing orders.1 As the novel coronavirus disease 2019 pandemic threatens countries throughout the world, the United States became an epicenter of the outbreak.2 Systematically tracking and assessing policy responses to the public health crisis in each state is essential to better understand how to manage each outbreak and slow the growth of positive cases.
 Within the current healthcare system, good care is almost unobtainable for many individuals; eligibility is limited, and coverage is costly and too uncertain, resulting in an increasing number of uninsured individuals.3 While researchers and health care professionals are racing to develop a vaccine, officials are implementing social distancing, stay at home orders, restricting travel, and closing businesses and schools to try and slow the spread of the outbreak.4 With positive case numbers on the rise, what responsibilities do governments have?
 What are the roles of policy makers?
 How can we ensure the safety and security of citizens throughout the country?